alibama/docs/src/architecture/census/off-chain-csp.md

 A census approach based on Credential Service Providers (CSPs) allows organizations to validate users manually and based off of any arbitrary criteria.
 Rather than a static census published before-hand, CSP census allows each user to be evaluated for voting eligibility individually, throughout the duration of the voting process.

-In order to prove they are a member of the census, a voter needs to retrieve a certificate of eligibility from the CSP for that process.
+In order to prove they are a member of the census a voter needs to retrieve a certificate of eligibility from the CSP for that process.
 The CSP first verifies the user's validity (eg. `resident of Istanbul` or `human being standing in front of me`) and then provides this certificate by signing the voter's public key.

 ### Blind Signatures